Liverpool Salvage Corps: During the fire

 Safety considerations dictated that Liverpool Salvage Corps personnel wore uniforms and helmets similar to those of Local Authority Fire-fighters, although it was sufficiently different to make the Corps crews easily identifiable on the fire ground.

 Salvage tenders were not front-line fire fighting and rescue vehicles.
 Their function and equipment was to prevent avoidable damage from fire fighting operations.
 Most major fires are extinguished using water and it is this that can result in extensive damage.
 A modern fire appliance can deliver many tons of water onto a fire in a very short period of time.
 Huge savings can be made by expert crews who have been trained in loss prevention measures and can prioritise their actions based on commercial knowledge.
 Speed is of the essence if unnecessary damage is to be avoided, which was why Salvage Tenders were painted red and used claxons - it is pointless turning up to a fire when all the damage has already occurred.

+Ranks

+The ranks of Liverpool Salvage Corps were an altered version of regular Fire Brigade/Fire Service Ranks.